Doctor of Applied Language Sciences

 Research Centres and Global Partners

-The Faculty of Humanities collaborates with a number of internationally prestigious institutions as professional and academic partners to ensure that students can benefit from contributions overseas as well as local scholars, researchers and practitioners of high standard through formal and informal exchange initiatives.
-Our research centres and academic partners include:
+The Faculty of Humanities collaborates with a number of internationally prestigious institutions as professional and academic partners to ensure that students can benefit from contributions overseas as well as local scholars, researchers and practitioners through formal and informal exchange initiatives.
+Our research centres include:

-- International Research Centre for Communication in Healthcare
+- International Research Centre for the Advancement of Health Communication

 - Research Centre for Professional Communication in English

-- The PolyU - Peking U Research Centre on Chinese Linguistics (with Peking University)
+- The PolyU - Peking U Research Centre on Chinese Linguistics (in collaboration with Peking University)

 Students are required to complete 48 credits for graduation, of which 24 credits are assigned to coursework and 24 credits to thesis preparation and writing.